SURFnet/surf-token-based-access/phase-3/poc/README.md

 # Phase-3 PoC

+## Demo (work in progress)
 * The PoC demo starts at a server you're SSH'ed into.
-You could also just use your laptop for this
+You could also just use your laptop for this.
 * Clone this branch of this repo and cd into this folder
-* Build the webdav-mounter application using [Deno](https://deno.com/): `deno compile --allow-net ./webdav-mounter.ts`
-* Now run it:
+* Now run the webdav-mounter command line application:
 ```
 ./webdav-mounter
 {